ankithpraveen/PassMan/README.md

 ### Time Difference for Client Creation and Immediate Termination

 When creating and immediately terminating clients, the time difference is comparable between Rust and C++, with Rust exhibiting a slightly higher execution time.
+This suggests that the initialization and cleanup procedures, involving less computation and memory-intensive operations, are optimized slightly more effectively in Rust.
 This phenomenon can be attributed to Rust's emphasis on safety and initialization procedures, introducing a small computational overhead.
 However, in scenarios involving frequent client initiation and termination, the differences are minimal and may not significantly impact overall performance.

 ### Easier Concurrency Implementation in Rust